ecrucru/anticrux/README.md

 You need to use at least WinBoard 4.9 else you will be told that the variant `suicide` is not supported.

-In WinBoard, go to the menu "Engine" and menu item "Edit engine list...".
-Then add the following new line and save it :
+In WinBoard, add a new engine and set the following options :

+- Nickname : `AntiCrux`
+- Engine : `"C:\full-path-to-nodejs\node.exe"`
+- Command-line parameters : `--expose-gc "C:\fullpath-to-anticrux\anticrux-engine.js"`
+- Special WinBoard options : `/variant=suicide`
+- Directory : `C:\fullpath-to-anticrux\`
+- [X] UCI
+- [X] Add this engine to the list

+This settings will end up with an equivalent line added to the list of engines :

 ```
-"AntiCrux" -fcp "C:\fullpath\nodejs\node.exe --expose-gc C:\fullpath\anticrux-engine.js" -fd "C:\fullpath\anticrux" -fn "AntiCrux" -fUCI /variant=suicide
+"AntiCrux" -fcp 'C:\fullpath-to-nodejs\node.exe --expose-gc "C:\fullpath-to-anticrux\anticrux-engine.js"' -fd "C:\fullpath-to-anticrux\anticrux\" -fn "AntiCrux" -fUCI /variant=suicide
 ```

 Restart WinBoard.
 On the main dialog "WinBoard Startup", select AntiCrux from the drop-down lists to start a new game against it.
-From the menu "File" and menu item "New variant...", you can run a new suicide game.

 During the game, if you do an incorrect move under certain conditions, the engine will probably leave the game because WinBoard doesn't send a correct position to analyze.

-To activate the logo in WinBoard, copy the picture located at "images/anticrux.bmp" to the parent folder and rename the picture as "logo.bmp".
+To activate the logo in WinBoard, copy the picture located at "images/anticrux.bmp" to the same folder as the file "anticrux-engine.js", then rename the copied picture as "logo.bmp".

 #### Procedure for pyChess